Advocacy in Digital Democracy: Use, Impact and Democratic Consequences (ADVODID, ERC Consolidator Grant)

 Left-wing Parties and Trade Unions across the World

-This project conducts a comparative study of party-trade union relationships in 13 different countries with Elin Allern (Oslo) and Tim Bale (Queen Mary) as principal investigators.
-Existing empirical studies suggest that party-union links have indeed declined in many cases, but more comparative research is needed to describe systematically and precisely the development across countries.
-Our focus is on the more or less organized links that may connect decision-makers and/or decision-making bodies on both sides.
-Together with Simon Otjes, I am responsible for the Dutch country study.
+This project conducted a comparative study of party-trade union relationships in 13 different countries with Elin Allern (Oslo) and Tim Bale (Queen Mary) as principal investigators.
+Together with Simon Otjes, I was responsible for the Dutch country study.

 Interest representation in Denmark, the Netherlands and the United Kingdom